 Below is a link to the purchasing guidelines for instructional digital resources.
 This link contains important information about the range of curriculum and instructional resources available to schools.
-Please refer to this
+Please refer to this document for questions regarding what software, digital tools, or Apps will be supported and/or paid for via a central budget.

-Purchasing Guidelines Instructional Digital Resources for School Leaders
+Purchasing Guidelines for Instructional & Digital Resources for SY 23-24